Afghanistan probes reports Iranian guards forced migrants into river

 As of Sunday, at least 541 coronavirus-infected people in Afghanistan were from Herat province, which recorded 13 deaths, with the majority of cases Afghan returnees from Iran, said Rafiq Shirzad, a health ministry spokesman in Herat.

-Additional reporting by Orooj Hakimi, Hamid Shalizi in Kabul, Writing by Rupam Jain; Editing by Nick Macfie
+Additional reporting by Orooj Hakimi, Hamid Shalizi in Kabul; Writing by Rupam Jain; Editing by Nick Macfie and Frances Kerry